AnandChowdhary/undrawcdn/README.md

 ## Privacy

-This service uses Google Analytics to track usage.
-No personally identifyable information is collected.
-The `undrawcdn` is a single-use cookie to send data to GA, `_gid` and `_ga` are cookies used by Google Analytics, and [`__cfduid`](https://support.cloudflare.com/hc/en-us/articles/200170156-What-does-the-Cloudflare-cfduid-cookie-do-) is a cookie used by CloudFlare for security that doesn't collect any identifyable information.
-Users can opt out of GA [here](https://tools.google.com/dlpage/gaoptout?) but the CloudFlare cookie is strictly necessary for the CDN to work.
+This service doesn't track you.
+It runs on Heroku and is hosted in Europe. [`__cfduid`](https://support.cloudflare.com/hc/en-us/articles/200170156-What-does-the-Cloudflare-cfduid-cookie-do-) is a cookie used by CloudFlare for security that doesn't collect any identifyable information.